sagemath/trac_to_gh/Issue 6216.md

 # Issue 6216: make a sage.misc.profile module that makes hotshot and grof2dot and line_profiler easily used

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6216

 Original creator: ncalexan